kjgarza/kjgarza.github.io/_posts/2011-10-10-research-proposal.md

+---
+layout: post
+category : pages
-How can Social Semantic Web Enable Collective Intelligence and improve Knowledge Discovery Strategies in a Heliophysics Virtual Observatory
+title: "How can Social Semantic Web Enable Collective Intelligence and improve Knowledge Discovery Strategies in a Heliophysics Virtual Observatory"
+tags: [phd proposal, scientific collaboration]
+---

 Kristian Garza

 kj.garza[at]gmail[dot]com

-Introduction
+##Introduction

 Heliophysics is an environmental science that analyses the connections between the Sun, solar wind, planetary space environments, and our place in the Galaxy, in an attempt to uncover the fundamental physical processes that occur throughout the Universe  (NASA, 2011).
 Heliophysics has experienced an exponential growth in the amount and variety of data collected.
 The community has responded to this challenge with the development of Virtual Heliophysics Observatories linking databases from all over the world  (Martens, 2010).
 Although Virtual Observatories (VxOs) efficiently link data from many research centres, they are mostly used to overcome infrastructure barriers.
 Most of their services are domain-specific and their data models do not value links created by user interaction with the data objects in the Virtual Observatory (i.e. has data-set A been analysed with program D?
 Who has published something about data-set A?
 Who is analysing data-set A or an ontologically related data-set?) .
 At the same time, research has been conducted, which holds the view that to achieve the potential of e-Science implementations; the social aspect of research must be taken into consideration.
 This proposal seeks to discover the principles under which Social Networking and Semantic Web Technology can improve Knowledge Discovery strategies in a Virtual Organisation for the Heliophysics community.
 Specifically, I use an ontology to annotate the user’s activities and groundwork within the Virtual Observatory to expose them to other users, who might be interested.
 I intend to develop this work on top of the Heliophysics Integrated Observatory (HELIO)[1].